 1. Build your plate around protein and vegetables first

-2. Add healthy fats for satiety and hormone support
+2. Add healthy fats for satiety

 3. Include a portion of complex carbs for energy

-4. Flavour generously with anti-inflammatory spices
+4. Flavour generously with your favourite spices

 This isn’t about perfection.
 It’s about consistently making choices that support your body rather than fight against it.